 Repeatability of thermal plasticity

-Repeatable differences in thermal reaction norm capture the upper limit of the evolutionary potential of plasticity.
+Repeatable differences in thermal reaction norms are predicted to capture the upper limit of the evolutionary potential of plasticity (refs?).
+From an evolutionary perspective, repeatability sets the upper limit of heritability because consistent among-individual differences incorporate additive genetic variance as well as irreversible environmental effects (Falcon and Mackay 1996, see Dohm 2002 for exceptions).
 While previous studies have shown metabolic rate is a repeatable and heritable, the capacity for an individual to respond to temperature has received considerably less attention.
 We found consistent individual differences in plasticity of metabolic rate in response to temperature.
 Certain individuals maintained high metabolic rates, while other individuals had consistently low metabolic rate across all temperatures.
 Individual variation in thermal plasticity has also been previously reported for performance traits in clawed frogs (Careau et al 2014a) and for metabolic rate in salamanders (Careau et al 2014b) and zebra finches (Briga and Verhulst, 2018).
 Consistent among-individual variation is the raw material natural selection acts on and is a key prerequisite for plasticity to evolve.
 Both genetic and permanent environmental effects can influence the development and maintenance of physiological structures such as enzymes and cell membranes required for responding to changes in temperature, thus maintaining individual variation in thermal plasticity.
 Our results suggest that the thermal reaction norm for metabolic rate has the potential to undergo natural selection if variation among-individuals has a heritable component.
 This will require verification by estimating the heritability of the thermal reaction norm of metabolic rate, which can be logistically challenging but crucial to understand the adaptive evolution of plasticity.

 Cross-temperature correlations of metabolic rate

 Metabolic rate measured at different temperatures was positively correlated at the within- and among-individual level.
-Irrespective of temperature, some individuals have consistently high energy turnover, while others do not.
+Irrespective of temperature, some individuals have consistently higher energy turnover, while others do not.
 Consistent individual differences in metabolic rate can promote temporally consistency in behavioural traits (Biro & Stamps, 2010; Careau et al 2008).
 Our results show that while individuals differ in their plasticity (I x G), their rank order in metabolic rate are maintained across different thermal environments.
-Consistency in rank order also impl that there are not trade-offs in thermal reaction norms at the within- or among individual level.
+Consistency in rank order also implies that there are not trade-offs in thermal reaction norms at the within- or among individual level.
 While it is intuitive to consider allocation trade-offs in thermal reaction norms, for example, an individual may allocate resources to form more thermally stable enzymes at one temperature compared to another, our finding contradicts this hypothesis (Uberfleas and Angilletta paper).
 Trade-offs may not manifest under acute changes in temperatures because immediate responses are strongly governed by the thermodynamics of biochemical reactions rather than phenotypic adaptation.
 Instead, trade-offs in whole-organism metabolism to different thermal environments may occur with the capacity for individuals to acclimate.
 Thermal acclimation requires allocating resources to remodel different aspects of the physiological system.
 This finite pool of resources could be determined by genetic differences or even permanent environment differences at development and may determine trade-offs in plastic acclimation responses (Beaman et al, TREE paper).
 Detecting whole-organism performance trade-offs following acclimation at the individual level would be fruitful and insightful avenue to pursue in order to understand the evolution of thermal reaction norms shape.